Nick Fortes Player Props: Marlins vs. Orioles

 Nick Fortes At The Plate

-- Fortes has three doubles, four home runs and 12 walks while hitting .211.
+- Fortes is hitting .211 with three doubles, four home runs and 12 walks.

-- In 6.6% of his games this season, he has gone deep, and 2% of his trips to the dish.
+- He has gone deep in 6.6% of his games this season, and 2% of his plate appearances.

-- In 16 games this season (26.2%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- In 16 games this year (26.2%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 15 times this year (24.6%), including one multi-run game.
+- In 15 of 61 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.